Connecticut Route 25: Route description

 Route 25 continues northward as a surface road following Main Street into Monroe, where it intersects with the northern end of Route 59 in the village of Stepney.
 Upon entering Newtown, the road becomes known as South Main Street.
-After intersecting the eastern end of Route 302, it overlaps for 2.7 mi with U.S. Route 6 northwest from the town center.
-After turning north onto Hawleyville Road, it intersects I-84 at Exit 9.
-For the rest of its length, Route 25 is a secondary minor arterial road, crossing Route 133, and ending at U.S. Route 202 in Brookfield.
+After intersecting the eastern end of Route 302, it overlaps for 2.7 mi with US Route 6 (US 6) northwest from the town center.
+After turning north onto Hawleyville Road, it intersects I-84 at exit 11.
+For the rest of its length, Route 25 is a secondary minor arterial road, crossing Route 133, and ending at US 202 in Brookfield.

 History

 Route 25 was originally laid out as a toll road known as the Bridgeport and Newtown Turnpike in 1801 and ran from Bridgeport via Newtown borough to Brookfield Center.
 In 1848, the north and south ends were made free.
 In the south, tolls were no longer collected within the city limits of Bridgeport, and in the north, the road north of Newtown borough was made free.
 In 1886, Fairfield County dissolved all turnpike corporations in its jurisdiction, causing the Bridgeport and Newtown Turnpike to become a public road.

 Route 25 was designated along the old turnpike route in the 1932 state highway renumbering.
 When originally designated in 1932, Route 25 continued well beyond Brookfield, following Route 133 and Route 67 to New Milford (via Bridgewater), then turning northeast along modern Route 202 before terminating at Route 8 in Torrington.
-In April 1943, a portion of Routes 25 and 133 swapped alignments.
-Route 25 now connected to U.S. Route 7 in Brookfield and overlapped it to New Milford, bypassing Bridgewater.
+In April 1943, a portion of Route 25 and Route 133 swapped alignments.
+Route 25 now connected to US 7 in Brookfield and overlapped it to New Milford, bypassing Bridgewater.
 In 1963, Route 25 was extended further eastward to Route 44 in Canton after the relocation of Route 4.
-In 1974, U.S. Route 202 was relocated and the portion of Route 25 from Brookfield to Canton was taken over by US 202.
+In 1974, US 202 was relocated and the portion of Route 25 from Brookfield to Canton was taken over by US 202.
 Route 25 was truncated to its present terminus in Brookfield at this time.